solyarisoftware/nera.vim/README.md

       mi chiamo [Giorgio Robino](person_name) ed abito in [corso Magenta 35/4 a Genova](address)

+## Tips

-### Undo labeling
+- Undo labeling

   If you are unhappy with your labelling, just undo in vim as usual, pressing `u` in normal mode!

 ## Install